How to find and replace a text with chart in Word document?

 {

-//Create new paragraph.
+// Create a new paragraph.

 WParagraph paragraph = new WParagraph(document);

-//Append new chart.
+// Append a new chart.

 WChart barchart = paragraph.AppendChart(400, 300);

-//Set type as bar chart.
+// Set the type as a bar chart.

 barchart.ChartType = OfficeChartType.Bar_Clustered;

-//Add data for the bar chart.
+// Add data for the bar chart.

 AddBarChartData(barchart);

-//Set the other parts of the chart.
+// Set the other parts of the chart.

 barchart.ChartTitle = "Purchase Details";